nicomorgado/D-Frenzzo/README.md

 * As a Returning Visitor, I want to find a way to get in contact with the Start-up, so that I can ask additional questions or send a request about a particular knive.

 ### Frequent Visitor Goals:
-* As a Frequent User, I want to check whether there are any changes with new knives, so I can get a new knive.
+* As a Frequent User, I want to check whether there are any new knives, so I can get a new knive.

 ## Features